Our interns and fellows

 Dr Jared Carpendale

-The focus of Jared’s fellowship is to develop a deeper understanding of the enablers and constraints that teachers and students face in Years 4-8 science.
+Working with Stuart McNaughton (Chief Science Advisor for the Ministry of Education), Jared’s fellowship focused on developing a deeper understanding of the enablers and constraints that teachers and students face in Years 4-8 science.
 Outcomes from this work will be used to increase student interest, engagement, and achievement in science, including changing the inequitable patterns of achievement by ethnicity and gender.
+He completed his fellowship in 2023.

 Dr Priyanka Dhopade